ifandelse/machina.js/README.md

 ### v0.3.1

 * All internal events have been refactored to emit single argument payloads. **This is a breaking API change.**

+### v0.3.2

+* Fixed a bug in the internal deepExtend method (see [this issue](https://github.com/ifandelse/machina.js/pull/12)).
+* The `initialize` call will now receive the arguments passed to the constructor (see [this issue](https://github.com/ifandelse/machina.js/issues/11)).
+* **The commonjs/node.s wrapper now returns a factory, to which you must pass dependencies (underscore, in this case).
+This is a breaking API change**
+* The build process now outputs one module that can be used as a commonjs, AMD or standard client lib.